 Measuring our results

 In 2018, CARE Canada managed 74 projects in more than 30 countries – reaching 2.9 million people.
-We estimate a further 7.8 million people benefitted from this work, thanks to advocacy efforts or local partners building on CARE projects in their communities.
+We estimate a further 7.8 million people benefited from this work, thanks to advocacy efforts or local partners building on CARE projects in their communities.

 These numbers have shifted in the last three years as projects have ended and new initiatives have begun.
 Since 2016, the total number of people we reached directly has slightly declined by three per cent, while the number we have helped indirectly has grown by 24 per cent.